Hiring Employees in China: What US Employers Need to Know

 - Entering into an employment contract with the worker that is retroactive up to one year

 While there are strict guidelines around independent contractors, many Chinese workers are used to working on an independent contractor basis.
-Just keep in mind that red flags may go off since the company that’s actually contracting with the Chinese worker is not actually having work done.
+Just keep in mind that red flags may go off since the company that’s contracting with the Chinese worker is not actually having work done.
 If caught, you could be sanctioned as well for your participation, as China would see it as all parties attempting to avoid taxation.

 There is no requirement of how frequently you make payments, but most Chinese workers are used to being paid at least monthly.
-If you’re partnering with a freelancer, make sure you have a completed IRS Form W-8BEN-E from them to verify you’re paying them correctly; otherwise, there aren’t any other rules you’ll need to adhere to.
+If you’re partnering with a freelancer, ensure you have a completed IRS Form W-8BEN-E from them to verify you’re paying them correctly; otherwise, there aren’t any other rules you’ll need to adhere to.
 Freelancers are ultimately responsible for ensuring they’re complying with Chinese law, paying taxes, etc.

 Chinese labor law sets the workday at eight hours and the workweek at no more than 44 hours.
 Most workplaces operate 8 a.m. to 6 p.m., allowing for a full workday and a two-hour lunch.
 There are, however, some special laws you need to know: